-Your Directors take pleasure in presenting their 29th Annual Report on the business andoperations of the Company and the accounts for the financial year ended March 31 2019.
+Your Directors have pleasure in presenting their 30th Annual Report on the business andoperations of the Company and the accounts for the Financial Year ended March 31 2020.

 |Transfer to General Reserve ||Nil ||Nil |

 |Surplus carried to Balance Sheet ||40758.13 ||34820.38 |

 On consolidated basis Company's revenue for FY 20 was up by 7% at Rs.
 4184 crore onyear-on- year basis.
 The strategic intent of the Company has been to focus on our consumerbusiness.
 With continued focus our consumer business was up by 14% and the share of ourbranded rice portfolio increased to 74% vs 69% last year.

 The Gross Margins expanded by 174 bps to 26.7% vs. 24.9% last year.
 In absolute termsGross Profit was up by 14% on year-on-year basis at Rs.
 1117 crore.
 This was on accountof increase in the contribution of consumer business and strong growth from all thegeographies.
 This is to further highlight that our Premium & mid-price product rangeachieved double digit growth on year-on- year basis.